JorkDev/pokemon-quiz/README.md

  Pokemon is a registered trademark of Nintendo, Game Freak, and Creatures Inc, the use of Pokemon sprites is for educational purposes only.

+ **This project was done by the challenge of 50 javascript projects in 5 days**